 VUB is a modern university.
-Though we celebrated 50 years as an independent university in 2019, our roots lay in the Université Libre de Bruxelles (ULB), with which we have been associated for over 185 years since its foundation in 1834.
-This rich history produces a wealth of experiences, a network of connections and a first-rate education.
-On and around our campuses, we still find traces of this history every day.
-We are proud of our past and value our heritage.
-We are committed to managing the latter with dignity and making it accessible to the public.
+In 2019, we celebrated 50 years as an independent university.
+But our history goes back much further, to the Université Libre de Bruxelles (ULB), which was founded in 1834.
+We have been linked with this university for over 185 years.
+This profound legacy fosters a wealth of experiences, a network of connections and a truly exceptional education.
+Our campuses still bear traces of this history.
+We value our heritage.
+We are committed to managing it fairly and making it accessible to the public.

-Freedom, equality and solidarity: these are the humanistic values of our university.
-We implement them with a thoroughgoing critical attitude and an open, creative mind.
-The result: a university where you form your own opinion without a marching order from above.
+Freedom, equality and solidarity are the humanistic values that underpin our university.
+We uphold them with a critical attitude and an open, creative mindset.
+The outcome: an institution of higher education where you shape your own perspective without an imposed directive from the top.